-For the first part, basically the Plantar Fascia acts as a shock absorber that supports the arch of the foot.
+For the first part, the Plantar Fascia acts as a shock absorber that supports the foot's arch.
 It also acts as a propulsion mechanism to drive the body forward.
-One of the easiest ways to understand these functions is to compare the plantar fascia to a Windlass Mechanism.
-(Most people know the Windlass mechanism as being an effective device for lifting large loads.)
+One of the easiest ways to understand these functions is to compare the Plantar Fascia to a Windlass Mechanism.
+(Most people know the Windlass mechanism is effective for lifting large loads.)

 Plantar Fascia - Your Body’s Windlass Mechanism

-In the foot, the plantar fascia simulates the cable in a windlass mechanism, with the bones of the foot forming the frame around which the fascia or cable is wrapped.
+In the foot, the Plantar Fascia simulates the cable in a Windlass Mechanism, with the foot bones forming the frame around which the fascia or cable is wrapped.

 Here is how it works in your foot:

-3. By doing so, the plantar fascia elevates the arch of the foot (medial longitudinal arch) and prevents the arch of the foot from collapsing, allowing for effective shock absorption, and powering the propulsion mechanism.
+3. By doing so, the Plantar Fascia elevates the foot arch (medial longitudinal arch).
+It prevents the arch of the foot from collapsing, allowing for effective shock absorption and powering the propulsion mechanism.
 The Windlass Mechanism packs the bones of the foot together to create a rigid lever for more effective propulsion during push-off.

 Key Point - Shock Absorption!

 The Windlass Mechanism (Plantar Fascia Mechanism) is an incredibly important shock absorption apparatus.
-With conditions such as Plantar Fasciitis, Dancers Tendonitis (medial foot pain), or Cuboid Syndrome (lateral foot pain), the restoration of a dysfunctional Windlass Mechanism is critical for a complete resolution of the condition.
-This means releasing restrictions in both the plantar fascia itself as well as the adjacent muscles and the joints of the foot and ankle.
+With conditions such as Plantar Fasciitis, Dancers Tendonitis (medial foot pain), or Cuboid Syndrome (lateral foot pain), restoring a dysfunctional Windlass Mechanism is critical for a complete resolution of the condition.
+This means releasing restrictions in both the Plantar Fascia itself as well as the adjacent muscles and the joints of the foot and ankle.

 What does Fascia do in General

-The second part of the question asked “What is the purpose of fascia?”
+The second part of the question asked, “What is fascia's purpose?”
 The answer to this is a little more complicated.
 Here is the short version.

-Historically - Our fascial network contains a written history of our life!
-Every injury or physical force that we experience transmits mechanical forces throughout the body.
-The effects of these forces are recorded as changes in the structure, elasticity, and function of your fascial tissues.
-A good soft-tissue practitioner is able to “read" these changes and can then adjust their treatments to address the specific restrictions that each individual has developed.
+Our fascial network is akin to a living record of our life experiences!
+Every physical trauma or force we encounter transmits mechanical forces throughout our bodies.
+The impact of these forces manifests as alterations in the structure, elasticity, and function of our fascial tissues.
+An adept soft-tissue specialist can "read" these changes and modify their treatments accordingly to address the unique restrictions each individual has developed.